feyu39/Neon-Full-Waveform-LiDAR-Processor/README.md

 k_means_classifiers: 1D array of k-means trained classifiers for each k in the k-list

 **test_k_means_cluster_cumulative_returns(k_means_classifiers, X_test, k_list, plot_raw, evaluate_metrics)**
-Get the cluster centers and assign each waveform to a cluster based for each trained k-means classifier.
+- Get the cluster centers and assign each waveform to a cluster based for each trained k-means classifier.

 Parameters:
-k_means_classifiers: 1D array of scikit-learn k-means classifier objects
+k_means_classifiers: *1D array of scikit-learn k-means classifier objects*
-X_test: 1D Numpy array of waveforms in intensity1, elevation1… format
+X_test: *1D Numpy array of waveforms in intensity1, elevation1… format*
-k_list: 1D array of number of clusters associated with each k-means classifier object
+k_list: *1D array of number of clusters associated with each k-means classifier object*
 plot_raw: *bool*
 - Set true to plot the X_test waveform data
 evaluate_metrics: *bool*
 - Get the silhouette and davies bouldin score of each k-means cluster object if set to true

-Returns
+Returns:
 Cluster_centers: *3D np.array*
 - A list of 2D Numpy arrays of cluster centers, where each 2D numpy array is a of size (number_of_clusters, waveform_array) for each k-means classifier (each cluster has its own waveform representing the center)
 test_cluster_assignments: *2D array*
 - A list of 1D arrays containing the cluster number label (integer) that each waveform belongs to for each k_means classifier object.
 For example, if there are two classifier objects, then this variable would contain two 1D arrays with the size of the number of samples in X_test

 *get_apparent_individual_biomass_information(apparent_individual_table, mapping_tagging_table, resolution, debug)*
-Get the geolocation information and NEON individual ID of each biomass measurement that meets the resolution requirements.
+- Get the geolocation information and NEON individual ID of each biomass measurement that meets the resolution requirements.
 Based on NEON Vegetation Structure data product

 Parameters:
 apparent_individual_table: *str*